 The Congressional Art Competition was started in 1982 to provide an opportunity for Members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

-The competition is open to all high school students (grades 9 - 12) in the 7th District.
-The artwork of the over-all winner of our district competition will be displayed for one year in the U.S. Capitol and will receive two round-trip flights to Washington D.C. to attend a congratulatory reception.
+The competition is open to all high school students (grades 9 - 12) currently enrolled in the 7th District.
+The winner of our district competition will have their artwork displayed for one year in the U.S. Capitol and will receive two round-trip flights to Washington D.C. to attend a congratulatory reception.

 - The competition is open to high school students only.

 - Each piece can be no larger than 26” x 26” x 4” (26 inches high, 26 inches wide, and 4 inches deep), including the frame.
 If your artwork is selected as the winning piece, it will be required to be framed and must adhere to the size guidelines.